Tes3awy/Cisco-DNA-Center-Device-List/README.md

 BASE_URL=https://${DOMAIN}
 USERNAME=root
 PASSWORD=CiscoAdmin!2345
-SSL_CERTIFICATE=False # set to True if you have valid SSL certificate
+SSL_CERTIFICATE=False # set to True ONLY if you have valid SSL certificate
 ```

 ### References